Veterinary Access

 The availability of small ruminant animal veterinary care in Ontario has reached a crisis point in Ontario.
 This deficit is continuously growing as large animal veterinarians retire without replacements.
 Many of our members have vets further than 100 kms away from their farm and in northern Ontario it is even further.
 Farmers also contact OSF monthly to share the news of clinics closing or ending services for small ruminant clients.
 There is great concern among our members that emergency care will not be available when it is needed for livestock farmers as a result of the increasing veterinarian shortage and the wide geographic coverage area of most large animal clinics.

-The government has announced the addition of 20 new veterinarians per year through a northern school that we hope will focus their career on large animals.
+The provincial government has announced the addition of 20 new veterinarians per year through a northern school that we hope will focus their career on large animals.
 The addition of this new school in the north and the money announced for graduates that choose to practice in rural Ontario is positive.

 It is important to increase the number of veterinarians that practice in rural and northern Ontario to avoid overstretched practitioners without support.
 We also think it is important to increase the number of small ruminant specialists in Ontario.
 Our members have shared that even though they have a large animal vet, that vet predominantly serves cattle farms and does not have small ruminant expertise.